 Today, the Court of Justice of the EU (CJEU) published a preliminary ruling on questions posed by the Belgian Administrative Court, following a complaint by PAN Europe, Nature & Progrès Belgium and a Belgian beekeeper.
 The Court declared that providing derogations for the treatment of seeds with a banned pesticide and their use is not in line with EU law.
-This ruling puts a stop to almost half the derogations given by Member States to banned pesticides.
+This ruling shoul put a stop to most derogations given by Member States to banned pesticides.

 Hans Muilerman, a chemical officer at PAN Europe said: "PAN Europe has been fighting this maladministration for many years.
 This landmark ruling of the EU Court puts an end to 10 years of abuse by Member States, with the blessing of the European Commission.
 Thanks to our action, the EU environment will become a safer place."